 What we will be doing

-• Working collaboratively with stakeholders including the Local Aboriginal Land Council, NSW Aboriginal Land Council, and Coffs Harbour City Council to address safety concerns and plan for future pedestrian access.
-Most of the bridge is on Crown waterway, with small portions managed Crown reserve and the adjacent National Park.
+- We are working with the Local Aboriginal Land Council, NSW Aboriginal Land Council, and Coffs Harbour City Council to make sure the area is safe and to plan for future pedestrian access.
+Most of the bridge is over Crown waterway, with small parts managed by Crown reserve and the nearby National Park.

 What you can expect